-Well the housing market may have burst, but the years of upside in the Southern California housing market have provided enough strength to keep home sellers happy, even at today’s prices.
+Well, the housing market may have burst, but the years of upside in the Southern California housing market have provided enough strength to keep home sellers happy, even at today’s ridiculous prices.

 According to his research, the average profit in Orange County was $331,000, $266,000 in Los Angeles county, $243,000 in San Diego county, $203,500 in San Bernardino county, and $178,000 in Riverside county as compared to their previous sales price.

-These figures show the strength of the housing market in Southern California, which has slumped in the last year or so, but clearly has hung on to a large chunk its’ gains from the last several fruitful years.
+These figures show the strength of the housing market in Southern California, which has slumped in the last year or so, but clearly has hung on to a large chunk of its gains from the last several fruitful years.